EstebanC111s/ETL_Workshop1/README.md

 - Hires by Year
 - Hires by Seniority
 - Hires by Country (Grouped by Year)
-- Global Hire Rate (%)
-- Average Code/Tech Score by Technology
+- Hires by Seniority and Technology
+- Hire Percentage by Seniority (%)
+-
 All queries are available in `sql/queries.sql`.

 ---